Transformer ratio arm bridge

-The transformer ratio arm bridge or TRA bridge is a type of bridge circuit used for measuring electronic components, using a.c.
+The transformer ratio arm bridge or TRA bridge is a type of bridge circuit for measuring electronic components, using a.c.
 It can be designed to work in terms of either impedance or admittance.
 It can be used on resistors, capacitors and inductors, measuring minor as well as major terms, e.g. series resistance in capacitors.
 It is probably the most accurate type of bridge available, being capable of the precision needed, for example, when checking secondary component standards against national standards.

 Like all bridges, the TRA bridge involves comparing an unknown component against a standard.
 Like all a.c. bridges, it requires a signal source and a null detector.
 The accuracy of this class of bridge depends on the ratio of the turns on one or more transformers.
 A notable advantage is that normal stray capacitance across the transformer, including lead capacitance, may affect the sensitivity of the bridge but does not affect its measuring accuracy.